RFI

 Request schema

 The request field is an array of sections.
-Each section is a self-contained question with a title, a description written by compliance, and one or more fields the receiver must fill in.
+Each section is a self-contained question with a title, a description written by compliance, and one or more fields the customer must fill in.

 PropertyTypeDescription